Discover 9/11 Memorial | Find the Names of the Victims and First Responders

-The September 11, 2001 attacks were a series of 4 coordinated attacks by terrorists against the United States.
-It resulted in 2977 deaths, over 25,000 injuries and significant long-term health consequences to people, and is the deadliest terrorist attack in history.
-The 9/11 memorial commemorates the people and rescuers who lost their lives on that fateful day.
-Read on to learn more about the 9/11 memorial built to honor these people.
+The 11 September 2001 attacks were a series of 4 coordinated attacks by terrorists against the United States.
+It resulted in 2977 deaths, over 25,000 injuries and significant long-term health consequences to people, and is considered one of the deadliest terrorist attacks in history.
+Read on to learn about the 9/11 Memorial which was built to honor the people and rescuers who lost their lives on that fateful day.

 What is the 9/11 Memorial?